-10 easy photography tips all beginners should follow
+10 easy photography tips all beginners should know and follow

 Getting into photography is as exciting as it is confusing.
 Undoubtedly you have all these great ideas of photos you’re going to take, but when it comes down to actually shooting them, they just aren’t coming out as you had hoped.
 The good news?
 One, you definitely aren’t the first to have this happen.
 And two, there are very simple tricks that can vastly improve your shots.